jimenezjose/Maze/README.md

 # Maze
 Two-Dimensional Maze data structure.
 API documentation comming soon.
+Also, I need to complete the maze decoder to be smaller. maybe instead of using a nibble use half a nibble of bytes.

 ## Arduino Installation:
 To learn how to include the Maze library to your Arduino project click [here](https://www.arduino.cc/en/guide/libraries#toc4).